 As stated in Nevada law, the accused has the right to enter any one of three pleas: ‘guilty’, ‘not guilty’, or ‘no contest’.
 Entering a ‘guilty’ plea means the accused accepts all the penalties that he or she will receive as part of his third DUI.
 Entering a ‘not guilty’ plea means that the case may go to trial after several pre-conference hearings.
 Entering a ‘no-contest’ plea means the accused accepts all penalties, but he or she is not admitting to committing the offense.
 How the trial proceeds depends on which plea the offending driver chooses.

 Attorney for Third DUI Charge

 The Clark County’s district attorney’s office in Nevada prosecutes third DWI cases differently.
 If you have been arrested for a third DUI offense, it is important that you seek for expert consultation.
-Ross Goodman offers fee legal advice in Las Vegas from a driving while intoxicated attorney as soon as possible.
-Ross Goodman will work to defend your rights to the full extent allowed by law and help you with the complex court processes involved.
 Third DWI is a serious case, it could have a major impact not only on your freedom, but also on your employment, car insurance, and properties.

-Contact DUI Defense Attorney Ross Goodman for defense possibilities that may apply to your case and he will fight passionately for your innocence.
+Contact a DUI defense attorney for defense possibilities that may apply to your case!

 *Last Updated June 15, 2016.